-Item Description Require user authentication Requires users when first accessing the server to authenticate themselves, either through a certificate or user name/password.
+ltem Description Require user authentication Requires users when first accessing the server to authenticate themselves, either through a certificate or user name/password.
 Once authenticated, users do not have to be authenticated again during the session.
 Setting this option disallows Anonymous users; if you don't set this option, a user can access the server without logging in or sending a certificate, in which case the user is known as Anonymous.
 If you are using this option with HTTPS, activate Client certificate level in HTTPS.
 You can also require login on a per-object basis.
-See "Changing access" on page 231.
+See "Changing access" on page 168.
 Disable HTML directory listing Disables the listing of server directory contents in a browser when the browser points to the directory's URL.
 Prevents users from seeing directory contents.
 If this option is turned on, the server returns a FORBIDDEN error.

-Item Description Allow users to modify own account By default, users can change their own user properties.
+Allow users to modify own account By default, users can change their own user properties.
 You can turn off this privilege by deselecting this check box.
 If this privilege is turned off, only administrators (users with Read Server Configuration and Modify Server Configuration permissions) can change user properties.
-For more information, see "Editing user properties" on page 126.
-Security resource timeout Specifies how frequently the application server will upload current lists of users and groups from the N' LDAP, and/or NIS+ servers, which would include ar updates to these lists.
-For more information, see "Resetting the security resource timeout" on page 175.
+Security resource timeout Specifies now frequently the application server will upload current lists of users and groups from the NT, LDAP, and/or NIS+ servers, which would include any updates to these lists.
+For more information, see "Resetting the security resource timeout" on page 126.

-5 For changes to take effect, click Update.
+For changes to take effect, click Update.